 We are thankful to others who have joined in this effort out of their own initiative.
 Rajan Zaveri, a photo-journalist and founder at HELM Studio, has created a short video for the crowd-funding campaign.
 Ashwani Aggarwal, founder at BasicShit will set up a prototype of low-cost urinals for the students when the school is built.

-Most materials proposed to be used are reycled and easily available such as bamboo, wooden pellets, canvas and PVC joints.
-However, instead of direct funding, material supplies such as canvas and PVC joints would be helpful.
+Most materials being used are reycled and easily available such as bamboo, wooden pallets, canvas, GI sheet, metal joints and sections.
+However, instead of direct funding, material supplies such as canvas, pallets and metal sections would be helpful.
 The school is designed to be built easily with basic hand tools, and no special equipment is required.

 We hope that the modular nature of the design can be used to set up similar low-cost, pop-up structures elsewhere.
 This is a continuous design process for us and we welcome creative inputs and collaborations with due credit to their designers.